hdShang/arxiv-daily/docs/cs-CL/2025-08-22/papers/250816838v2-if-we-may-de-presuppose-robustly-verifying-claims-through-presupposi.md

 ---
 layout: default
-title: If We May De-Presuppose: Robustly Verifying Claims through Presupposition-Free Question Decomposition
+title: "If We May De-Presuppose: Robustly Verifying Claims through Presupposition-Free Question Decomposition"
 ---

 # If We May De-Presuppose: Robustly Verifying Claims through Presupposition-Free Question Decomposition